Many tips for selling art online only cover just the basics:

 The first objective is to connect your audience to the artwork you are showcasing.

-The story you tell is not like a traditional story where there is a beginning, middle, and an end.
+The story you tell is not like a traditional story where there is a beginning, middle, and end.

-- Why you created the artwork?
+- Why you create the artwork?

 - What inspired you to create the artwork?